magento/devdocs/src/guides/v2.4/graphql/mutations/create-company-user.md

 ## Example usage

-The following example shows the minimal payload for adding a new customer to a customer's company.
+The following example shows the minimal payload to add a company user.
+Because a `targit_id` is not specified, Magento places the new company user at the top node of the company structure.

 **Request:**